 For information on Ethics in publishing and Ethical guidelines for journal publication see https://www.elsevier.com/publishingethics and https://www.elsevier.com/journal-authors/ethics.

 Does the research involve experimentation on animals?
 If so, please provide name of the ethical committee approving these experiments and confirm authors' compliance with all relevant ethical regulations.

 Does the study include human subjects?
-If so, please provide name of the ethical committee approving these experiments, confirm authors' compliance with all relevant ethical regulations, and confirm that written consent has been obtained from all patients.
+If so, please provide name of the ethical committee approving these experiments, confirm authors' compliance with all relevant ethical regulations.

 If the manuscript related to clinical study, please provide following pieces of information and state them in the manuscript: 1) date of IRB approval and the approval number, 2) status of informed consent (IC); [e.g. Was written IC required?
 Was the clinical study approved without IC?
 If so, the reason why?]